Sealhub/sealhub/README.md

 #Sealhub

-Backend code for the Sealhub blog
+Backend code for Sealhub - a repository of thoughts on tech, dev and other topics